 The Catboat Vanity

 The Museum's only "floating exhibit," the Vanity is a 1923 Catboat built in Edgartown.
-Manual Swartz Roberts constructed it in what is now the Old Sculpin Gallery on the waterfront.
+Manuel Swartz Roberts constructed it in what is now the Old Sculpin Gallery on the waterfront.
 This beautifully restored 22' vessel was once a work-boat used for fishing, scalloping, and summer charters.

 Recently, the Vanity got a facelift at Gannon and Benjamin Marine Railway.
 Today she is the Museum's living link to the Island's maritime past.
 In keeping with true Catboat design, she is half as wide as she is long, providing a very stable working and sailing platform.